The Sadness Started With the Ring Walk Again — But This Time for Jake Paul

 It was a touching moment.
 “That’s wonderful — it’s great meeting you,” I replied.“Great to meet you too,” he said.
 “I’m Muhammad’s brother.”

 The penny dropped, and so did my jaw.
 “Oh wow, Rahman?”
-I stammered, mispronouncing hsi name in my excitement.
+I stammered, mispronouncing his name in my excitement.
 I asked for a photo, unaware there was already a queue.
-“No, don’t go — let’s talk,” he said, as his beautiful grandchildren peppered me with questions about Australia. .Rahman told me his brother Muhammad had loved Australia.
+“No, don’t go — let’s talk,” he said, as his beautiful grandchildren peppered me with questions about Australia. .Rahaman told me his brother Muhammad had loved Australia.
 I asked if he’d ever been.
 “No,” he said, “but I wish I did.”

 I then pulled out a photo on my phone of my boxing coach, Des Duguid, a fellow 1960 Olympian representing Australia, with his brother Muhammad taken a few years ago when he visited my hometown of Melbourne.